SP8DE/sp8de-client-sdk/README.md

-## Sp8de crypto client SDK
+## Sp8de crypto SDK

-SDK for client
+SDK for client and server

 ## Install